NithinCumberlands/MSCS_634_Retail_Analysis_Project/README.md

 - **Season**: Season during which the transaction took place (e.g., Winter, Fall).
 - **Promotion**: The promotion applied to the transaction (e.g., Buy One Get One, Discount on Selected Items).

-I chose this dataset because it provides valuable insights into retail sales patterns, which can be useful for analyzing customer behavior, identifying popular products, and understanding sales trends.

 ## Key Insights from My Analysis
 - **Most Popular Product Categories**: By analyzing the transaction data, I identified the most popular product categories based on total sales volume.
 - **Time-Based Trends**: I observed peak sales times, such as holidays or weekends, that drive higher transaction volumes.